calisera-io/calisera-project-blog/content/posts/a-microservices-architecture.md

 [View full resolution](https://drive.google.com/file/d/1sqEQkl8l1K7wX3KamJ8nlrT68nuOsaaC/view?usp=sharing)

-With this foundation in mind, we designed Calisera around two customer-facing components.
-First, a mobile application for Android and iPhone enables providers to design profile pages with their service offerings and available timeslots.
-Second, a web application allows customers to browse and book available slots.
+Calisera has two customer-facing components:
+- **A mobile app** (Android + iOS) where providers design profile pages, define services, and set availability.
+- **A web app** where customers browse providers and book appointments.

 Providers generate unique QR codes or URLs to embed in their social media profiles, creating a direct path to their personalized booking pages.
-While both frontend interfaces share some backend services, they each have distinct access patterns tailored to their specific use cases.
+Both frontends share backend services but use them differently depending on their roles.

+---

-### The Backend Services
+## The Backend Services

-The backend implements a microservices architecture with five specialized services.
-Here's how they work together:
+The backend follows a microservices architecture with six independent services, each focused on one responsibility.

-**User Service** handles authentication and authorization for everyone—providers, customers, and guests.
-The challenge?
-Balancing security with a smooth user experience.
-We need to support multiple OAuth providers (Google, Apple, Facebook) while maintaining full control over our authentication flow and token lifecycle.
+- **User Service** manages authentication and authorization using a secure Backend-for-Frontend (BFF) OAuth pattern.
+External providers (Google, Apple, Facebook) verify identity, while Calisera issues its own JWTs for centralized control over sessions, refresh logic, and security policies.

-Our solution is a Backend-For-Frontend OAuth pattern with token exchange.
-External providers verify who users are, but then our backend takes over—issuing its own JWT tokens for session management instead of relying on provider tokens.
-This gives us centralized security policies, custom claims, and complete control over how sessions work across the platform.

-**Provider Service** is where providers build their presence.
-They manage their data, service catalogs, and schedules through unique profile pages.
-Taking cues from social media, providers can make their services visually engaging with images and aesthetic customization.

-We're building support for three distinct service types to cover different booking scenarios: Simple services for one-on-one appointments, Event services for single-occurrence gatherings with multiple participants, and Class services for recurring group sessions.
-This structure allows providers to model their actual business offerings while maintaining a consistent booking interface.

-**Listing Service** does the real-time math.
-When a customer views a provider's profile page, this service calculates which time slots are actually available for booking.
-It pulls provider configurations (those three service types) from Provider Service and cross-references them with existing bookings from Booking Service.

-It's completely stateless with caching.
-No database of its own—it just computes availability on-demand, ensuring customers always see accurate, real-time availability without us storing redundant data.

-**Booking Service** orchestrates the reservation lifecycle, serving as the central coordination point for all appointment operations.
-When a customer books a time slot, the Booking Service records the reservation and emits events to a message queue—for example, a "booking created" event immediately makes that slot unavailable in future calculations and triggers notification workflows.
-This event-driven approach keeps dependent systems synchronized without tight coupling.
+- **Provider & Listing Services** handle provider profiles, service catalogs, and real-time availability.
+Listing Service calculates which time slots are open by combining provider schedules with existing bookings.
+It’s stateless and cache-optimized—no redundant data, always fresh availability.

+- **Booking Service** will orchestrate reservations—validating time slots, recording reservations, and emitting booking events to keep other services synchronized.

-**Notification Service** listens for those booking events and springs into action, sending communications through external SMS, email, and push notification channels.
-A "booking created" event triggers confirmations, while "booking cancelled" events notify both parties.
+- **Notification Service** will listen for those booking events and send confirmations or cancellations via email, SMS, or push notifications—decoupled and asynchronous.

-The beauty of this design?
-Decoupling.
-If email delivery is slow or temporarily down, bookings still succeed.
-Notifications catch up when they can, but the core booking functionality never gets blocked.

-**Analytics Service** gives providers insight into their business through a dedicated data pipeline.
-An ETL process runs on schedule, pulling operational data from our microservice databases, transforming it, and loading it into a Data Warehouse.
-From there, Analytics Service powers provider dashboards showing booking trends, service performance, customer demographics, and capacity utilization.

-Why the separate warehouse?
-Analytical queries can be heavy.
-By keeping them away from our transactional databases, we ensure that someone browsing their stats doesn't slow down a customer trying to book an appointment.
+- **Analytics Service** will later provide insights for providers through a separate data pipeline, ensuring performance isolation between operational and analytical workloads.

+Together, these services form a resilient, event-driven system: one booking action can trigger multiple workflows without tight coupling.
+If notifications fail, bookings still succeed; if analytics runs late, the user experience remains unaffected.

+---

-### A Note on Payments
+## A Note on Payments

 One deliberate omission: payment processing.
-Providers collect payments directly from customers outside our platform.
-This strategic decision significantly reduces complexity—no payment gateway integration, no PCI compliance headaches, no financial transaction management.
-For this MVP, it lets us focus entirely on perfecting the booking experience itself.
+Providers handle payments directly outside the platform.
+This single choice removed a vast layer of complexity—no PCI compliance, refund flows, or gateway integrations—allowing us to focus entirely on a frictionless booking experience for the MVP.
+Payment integration can come later once the core value is proven.

+---

-## Architecture Principles and Foundation
+## Core Architectural Principles

-This architecture rests on several key principles that emerged from our design process.
+**1. Separation of Concerns**

-The microservices approach gives us clear separation of concerns.
-Each service can evolve and scale based on its own needs without forcing changes elsewhere.
-Need to handle a spike in bookings?
-Scale up Booking Service.
-Analytics queries getting heavy?
-Add Data Warehouse capacity.
-Everything moves independently.
+Each service can evolve, deploy, and scale independently.
+Booking traffic surging?
+Scale the Booking Service only.
+Analytics queries growing heavy?
+Add data-warehouse capacity.
+Independent movement keeps the system stable and maintainable.

-Event-driven communication—especially between Booking and Notification services—shows how asynchronous design improves resilience.
-Services don't wait on each other.
-They publish what happened and move on.
-Subscribers react when they're ready.
+**2. Event-Driven Communication**
+Instead of blocking calls, services will publish events (“booking.created”, “booking.cancelled”) that subscribers react to when ready.
+This asynchronous design improves resilience and makes the system easily extensible—new services can subscribe without changing existing code.

+**3. Secure Backend-for-Frontend OAuth**
-Our Backend-For-Frontend OAuth pattern with custom JWT tokens?
-That gives us complete control over authentication flows and security policies.
-Critically, it keeps sensitive OAuth tokens from external providers securely stored on our backend, never exposing them to the client where they'd be vulnerable to XSS attacks or token theft.
-We're not at the mercy of third-party token lifecycles or limitations—we control session duration, refresh logic, and can revoke access independently of the OAuth provider.
+Our BFF model stores sensitive OAuth tokens on the server, never in the client, preventing exposure to XSS or token theft.
+We control token claims, session duration, and revocation policies independently of third-party providers.
+Security and user experience both benefit.

-And excluding payment processing was a decision not just motivated by reducing complexity—it was about strategic scope management.
-Every decision to include something is also a decision about where not to spend time and resources.
-For an educational MVP, this trade-off let us concentrate on building a rock-solid booking system.

-Ultimately, this project is a practical exploration of production-grade architecture patterns.
-We're balancing scalability requirements with the pragmatic realities of building an educational MVP—one that prioritizes learning and long-term maintainability over shortcuts that would come back to haunt us later.
+**4. Strategic Scope Management**
+Leaving out payments and other secondary features was intentional.
+Every exclusion created room to refine reliability, traceability, and data flow—skills that matter more for this educational MVP than rapid feature expansion.

+---

+## Where We Are Now

+Right now, we have the **core of the User Service and Provider Service** working, forming the backbone for authentication and provider management.
+We’ve also implemented **global timezone handling and availability logic**, ensuring accurate scheduling across different regions.

+Next, we’re moving into **frontend development**—bringing the provider mobile app and customer-facing web interface to life—and building out the **Booking and Notification Services** that will power real-time reservations.

+The goal isn’t to release fast, but to build a system we fully understand and can scale confidently later.
+Each service we complete strengthens the foundation for everything that follows.

+---

+## What’s Next

+Our upcoming milestones focus on three things:
+- Implementing the Booking Service and event-driven notifications
+- Developing both user interfaces (mobile and web)
+- Preparing for the Analytics Service and data pipeline

+We’ll continue documenting the process as Calisera evolves—follow along on the Calisera blog or connect with me on LinkedIn to see the system take shape step by step.